Vegeku/Vegeku/README.md

 ## 🚀 About Me

-- 💡 Passionate about creating meaningful, problem-solving software
+- 💡 Passionate about creating meaningful, world changing software
 - 🧠 Highly adaptive learner — able to pick up new technologies at an accelerated pace
 - ⚡ Proactive and self-driven — I actively seek challenges and solutions
 - 🛠️ Comfortable working across different domains and problem spaces